Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Simulation Studies

 Furthermore, we want to investigate the role of the tuning parameters on parameter estimation.
-The parameter estimations are evaluated by the mean squared error (MSE).
-The MSEs are defined as follows: \begin{itemize} \item \textbf{Group-Weights:} $\frac{1}{K}\sum_{k=1}^K(\hat{\omega}_k-\omega_k)^2$ \item \textbf{Range Parameter:} $(\hat{\phi}-\phi)^2$ \item \textbf{Degrees of Freedom:} $(\hat{M}-M)^2$, \end{itemize} where the terms without hats are the true values of the parameters and the terms with hats are the estimates.
-We use dot plots to show the relationship between the MSE and the log-likelihood (Figure \ref{fig:para}).
-Generally, we observe an negative association between the MSE and the log-likelihood.
+The parameter estimations are evaluated by the {squared error}.
+The {squared error} are defined as follows: \begin{itemize} \item \textbf{Group-Weights:} $\frac{1}{K}\sum_{k=1}^K(\hat{\omega}_k-\omega_k)^2$ \item \textbf{Range Parameter:} $(\hat{\phi}-\phi)^2$ \item \textbf{Degrees of Freedom:} $(\hat{M}-M)^2$, \end{itemize} where the terms without hats are the true values of the parameters and the terms with hats are the estimates.
+We use dot plots to show the relationship between the {squared errors} and the log-likelihood (Figure \ref{fig:para}).
+Generally, we observe a negative association between the {squared errors} and the log-likelihood.
 In light of the negative association, we recommend reporting the parameter estimation whose log-likelihood value is largest.